 As anime continues to grow even further in popularity, I’m sure more anime streaming sites will pop up over the years.
 I will continue to update this post with new services or updates and changes.

-In other anime news, check out all of the new anime that is releasing in 2022!
+In other anime news, check out all of the new anime that will be released in 2024!